awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 Delete an Email Template
 ========================

-To remove a specific email template use the :SES-api:`DeleteTemplate <API_DeleteTemplate>`operation.
+To remove a specific email template, use the :SES-api:`DeleteTemplate <API_DeleteTemplate>` operation.
 All you need is the TemplateName.

 **Imports**